 VY has installed 32 groundwater wells to monitor the 2010 leak event or to monitor additional at-risk structures, systems or components (SSCs) that could cause a release of licensed material to the groundwater.
-One well (GZ-08) has been dry since installation and no samples were collected from it in 2019.
+One well (GZ-08) has been dry since installation and no samples were collected from it in 2020.
 A second well, GZ-24 was compromised by excavation activity in 2014 and is no longer able to be sampled.
-No sample was obtained from GZ-02 in 2019 because the sample pump became stuck in the well.
-Also, no sample was collected from GZ-16 in 2019 due to the Contractor Office Building demolition.
-A summary of the sample results for the remaining 28 wells are presented in Table A-1.
-There are only three (3) wells that had detectable activity (>MDC) in 2019 and all of these sample results are well below the EPA limit of 20,000 pCi/L for drinking water.
+A new well was drilled at GZ-02 in 2020 and the original well has been abandoned.
+GZ-16 has been found and samples have recommenced at this location as of November 2020.
+Sample locations GZ-10 and GZ-20 were not sampled in 2020 due to demolition activities associated with the Auxiliary Off-Gas Building.
+A summary of the sample results for the remaining wells are presented in Table A-1.
+There are only two (2) wells that had detectable activity (>MDC) in 2020 and all of these sample results are well below the EPA limit of 20,000 pCi/L for drinking water.
 None of the wells in this program supply drinking water, and no drinking water wells on site or adjacent to VY have shown tritium at detectable levels in regular surveillance samples.